bomiya8888/bfbb/README.md

 ## Compatibility

-This library currently only supports directly interacting with the GameCube version of the game, running in Dolphin Emulator on Windows or Linux.
+This library currently only supports directly interacting with the GameCube version of the game, running in Dolphin Emulator (Windows, [Linux](#Linux), and [MacOS](#MacOS)).
 More platforms will be added over time.

 ## Example Projects

 - [BfBB Clash](https://github.com/999gary/BfBB-Clash) - A realtime multi-player mod

+## Linux

+Your app will need permissions to read external process memory.
+This can be achieved by running with root or by setting the ptrace capability on the binary `# setcap cap_sys_ptrace=eip <path/to/binary>`

+## MacOS

+Due to MacOS security features your app will need to be signed with the `com.apple.security.cs.debugger` entitlement for the OS to allow attaching to Dolphin's process.
+Additionally Dolphin will need to be resigned with the `com.apple.security.get-task-allow` entitlement.

 #### License